dalcib/react-native-material-ui-web-app/README.md

-## Demo app with react-mative-material-ui(forked) and react-native-web
+## Demo app with react-mative-material-ui and react-native-web

+This app uses create-react-app with react-app-rewired to modify webpack

 ![screen1.png](/docs/screen1.png)
 Update Readme